 Working in a team environment, students will be expected to function like members of a video production company.
 They will design productions for "clients" and will write, produce, edit and present both studio and field productions.
 Students will be instructed in advanced production techniques including: location sound recording, advanced lighting techniques, basic engineering functions; including use of meters and scopes, planning of studio and location shoots.
-Prerequisite: COMM 353.
+Prerequisite: COMM 353

-COMM 355 - Advanced Video Editing
+COMM 355 - Advanced Video Editing (3)

-An advanced level video editing course that puts the student in a broadcast video editing suite.
+This is an advanced level video-editing course that puts the student in a broadcast video-editing suite.
 This course focuses on non-linear digital editing techniques.
 Students will be taught how to create effective visual essays using state-of-the-art video workstations.
 Students will incorporate a number of techniques in their final projects including image processing, character generation, visual effects, audio editing and compositing.
-Prerequisites: COMM 353.
+Prerequisite: COMM 353

-COMM 358 - Digital Video Basics
+COMM 358 - Digital Video Basics (3)